G19star/libvirtvm_Windows10/README.md

 # libvirtvm_Windows10

-This XML is an example for running a Windows10 machine with a NVIDIA GT1030 using the Q35 chipset.
+This XML is an example for running a Windows 10 machine with a NVIDIA GT1030 running in pass through using the Q35 chipset.
 The purpose of this client is browsing the web and movie playback using the Plex Theatre Client.

 **Host system specifications:**